cockroachdb/docs/_includes/common/ui/statements-page.md

 By default, the Statements page shows SQL statements from all applications and databases running on the cluster.

-You can search for statements using the date field or the search field.
+### Search field

+To search using the search field, type a string over `Search Statements` and press `Enter`.
+The list of statements is filtered by the string.

+### Date range

-To search by date, pick a date range that is within the time period since the statistics were last cleared.
-Click **reset time** to reset the date.
+To search by date, click the date range selector and pick a date range that is within the time period since the statistics were last cleared.
+Click **reset time** to reset the date to the last hour.

+It's possible to select a date range for which no statement statistics exist.
+CockroachDB persists statement statistics up to 1 million rows.
+The retention period of statistics is reduced the more active a workload is and the more distinct statement fingerprints there are.

+### Filter

 To filter the statements, click the **Filters** field.